goshatch/gosha.net/_projects/portraiture-common-ground.md

 artists working with the same sensibilities and on similar subject matter.
 However, what has emerged from researching these photographers and examining their work was beyond mere visuals.
-The connections between the portraiture work of Luo and Nagashima are go beyond the aesthetic similarities and get interesting in the approach to their subject matter exhibited by the two photographers.
+The connections between the portraiture work of Luo and Nagashima go beyond the aesthetic similarities and get interesting in the approach to their subject matter exhibited by the two photographers.

 That is not to say that the technical aspect is not important for this _portraiture of the common ground_.
 Both Nagashima and Luo are primarily users